The Ultimate Bucketlist for Japan: 30 + best things to do in Japan

 A very important Shinto shrine of Kyoto, this maze of torii gates forms a magical tunnel.
 The trail leads into the wooded forest of the sacred Mount Inari, which stands at 233 meters and belongs to the shrine grounds.
 This dizzying sequence of bright orange gates is fascinating, immerse yourself in the impressive shrine!
 We spent a full day exploring ie getting lost.

 Fushimi Inari Shrine is located just outside JR Inari Station, the second station from Kyoto Station along the JR Nara Line.
-Alternatively, you can take a short walk from Fushimi Inari Station along the Keihan Main Line.
+Alternatively, you can take a short walk from Fushimi Inari Station.
+On your walk you will stumbled upon the shopping street local to Fushimi Inari Shrine, Committee for a Prosperous Inari.
+There is a variety of stores selling everything from ritual articles to foods and the best Japanese souvenirs.

 What are your favourite things to do in Japan?
 Comment below.